-The Company's effective federal tax rate for the three and six months ended June 30, 2014 was less than one percent primarily as a result of estimated tax losses for the fiscal year offset by the increase in the valuation allowance on the net operating loss carryforwards.
-Current tax expense relates primarily to state income taxes.
+The Company's effective federal tax rate for the three months ended March 31, 2016 was less than one percent, primarily as a result of estimated tax losses for the fiscal year offset by the increase in the valuation allowance in the net operating loss carryforwards.
+Current tax expense relates to estimated state income taxes.